kbengine/kbengine/kbe/src/lib/python/Doc/c-api/unicode.rst

    Encode a Unicode object using Raw-Unicode-Escape and return the result as Python string object.
 Error handling is "strict".
 Return *NULL* if an exception was raised by the codec.

+.. c:function:: PyObject* PyUnicode_EncodeRawUnicodeEscape(const Py_UNICODE *s, \
+                              Py_ssize_t size, const char *errors)

+   Encode the :c:type:`Py_UNICODE` buffer of the given *size* using Raw-Unicode-Escape and return a Python string object.
+Return *NULL* if an exception was raised by the codec.

+   .. deprecated-removed:: 3.3 4.0
+      Part of the old-style :c:type:`Py_UNICODE` API; please migrate to using :c:func:`PyUnicode_AsRawUnicodeEscapeString`.

 Latin-1 Codecs